Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Coverings of Configurations

-This again takes some motivation from standard covering space theory in geometric topology.
-We in particular consider how we can relate automorphisms of the covering configuration to the covered configurations.
-This is analogous to the lifting criterion in algebraic topology, see \cite{hatcher2005algebraic}.
+We now consider how we can relate automorphisms of the covering configuration to the covered configurations.
+This is analogous to the lifting criterion in algebraic topology, see for example Allen Hatcher's \textit{Algebraic Topology} \cite{hatcher2005algebraic}.

 We first state and prove the following: